hzisman/dvt-build-configuration-file-generator/README.md

 ## Features

-- Automatic detection of `*.log` files within the current `tb`'s build directory, making it easy to select the desired files.
-It is possible to customize the locations where the extension looks for log files.
+- Automatic detection of `xrun.log` in preconfigured locations, making it easy to select the desired files.
-- Ability to manually select a `*.log` file for generating a `.build` file.
+- Ability to manually select a `xrun.log` file for generating a `.build` file.

 ## Supported Log Types